 Of course, all the backpacking cooking gear in the world means little if you do not have great recipes to share with your fellow hunters.
 We know of a few classic staples for hunting parties — chili, for instance, always warms the soul and fuels the body for a grueling day.

 It is possible to make chef-quality meals at your hunting camp, as long as you plan ahead by bringing the right ingredients.
-We suggest packing a tub with the spices, sauces and accompaniments you might need, including salt, pepper and other seasoning.
+We suggest packing a tub with the spices, sauces and accompaniments you might need, including salt, pepper and other seasonings.

 If you’re seeking out great new recipes for your fellow hunters, why not consider: